 This software is provided on an "as is" basis without warranty of any kind, expressed or implied.
 Under no circumstances and under no legal theory, whether in tort, contract, or otherwise, shall AI4res s.r.l. be liable to you or to any other person for any indirect, special, incidental, or consequential damages of any character including, without limitation, damages for loss of goodwill, work stoppage, computer failure or malfunction, or for any and all other damages or losses.

 Please note that color of paint coming from various parts of a tube/jar or from different batches of the manufacturer can vary, so mix small amounts first to be sure that computed recipes meet your needs!

 TRADEMARK LEGAL NOTICE

 All product names and brands are property of their respective owners.
-All company, product and service names used in this system are for identification and for information purposes only.
+All company and product names used in this system are for identification and for information purposes only.
 Use of these names and brands does not imply recommendation or endorsement.